Amukayoung/countries/README.md

       npm start

-## 4. Enjoy finding the details about your country
+## 4. Enjoy finding the details on your country of choice

 ## Screenshort